 It was a bit early in the year for some of the restaurants but we liked a lot of the spots we found open.
 Walk into town on the beach for breakfast, or bike in for lunch.
 Favorite Finds: East End Market for lunch and "supplies".
 Number one reason?
 Super nice folks that run it.
 But they also have excellent sandwiches, tons of options, and really anything you could ask for.
 The Box Lunch was good for all those needy eaters like gluten free, vegan and so on and had plenty for us just regulah folk too.
 The kids loved the Juice Bar at 141 Bradford Natural Market.
 A bit pricey but I loved it for its beautiful design, the delicious bread, and the good coffee.
 But honestly, they had me with the Juice Bar logo alone!
 We had a nice dinner at Ciro & Sal's and were really happy for the cozy atmosphere since it got a bit chili and wet at night.

 If you do go in early Spring, pop over to Race Point Beach and look out for Whales.
 We saw SOOO many it felt like a page from Robert McCloskey's "Burt Dow: Deep-Water Man" (one of our family's favorite children's books).
 So much so, we decided to go on a whale watch to see more!

 If you decide to do the same, it is worth making a reservation.
-We were lucky and managed to get on board last minute.
-It was well worth it.
+We were lucky and managed to get on board last minute and it was well worth it.
 Even the "naturalist" leading the tour couldn't hide her amazement at the amount of whales but also at the variety of species.
 We saw Humpback, Right, Minke, Sei, and even Fin whales!
-Plus of course some beautiful dolphins and porpoises.
+Plus, of course some beautiful dolphins and porpoises.

 It was truly magical.
 And Provincetown did not fail to impress with a painting-worthy sunset spreading over the sea just as we touched the shore to head home.